griffithlab/civic-docs/docs/about/faq.rst

 How do I contribute information?
 --------------------------------
-The :doc:`curation pages <curating>` detail the curation and editing process, and includes instructions on how to curate CIViC and apply for editorship.
+The :doc:`curation pages <../curating>` detail the curation and editing process, and includes instructions on how to curate CIViC and apply for editorship.

 My favorite Gene/Variant is not in CIViC?!?
 -------------------------------------------
 The extensive manual curation required to add evidence statements means that there might not yet be a published evidence statement for every variant or gene of interest.
 This is precisely why we need community-driven efforts to grow this database.
 For a gene or variant to appear in CIViC, it must have an evidence statement associated with it.
-To add evidence statements and begin the discussion about your gene/variant of interest, go :doc:`here <curating>`!
+To add evidence statements and begin the discussion about your gene/variant of interest, go :doc:`here <../curating>`!

 May I enter unpublished results from n-of-1 observations?
 ---------------------------------------------------------